IgnisHyper/cse15l-lab-reports/week-6-7-lab-report.md

 Keys Pressed: `git add L<tab>.j<tab> <enter>`, `git commit -m "hehe" <enter>`, `git push <enter>`

 Since these commands are shorter and easy to remember and type, I manually typed in the commands with the exception of using the auto-complete to fill in the `ListExamples.java` in the `git add` command.
+After these commands, my changes were pushed to my forked repository, which I could see in my browser.